konikvranik/pyCEC/README.md

 [libcec](https://github.com/Pulse-Eight/libcec) must be installed for this module to work in direct mode.
 Follow the installation instructions for your environment, provided at the link. `libcec` installs Python 3 bindings by default as a system Python module.
 If you are running Home Assistant in a [Python virtual environment](/getting-started/installation-virtualenv/), make sure it can access the system module, by either symlinking it or using the `--system-site-packages` flag.

-When using as network client, libcec is not needed.
+:bulb: When using as network client, libcec is not needed.

 running server
 --------------